Caroline's Spine: After Hollywood

 The next five years saw a handful of live concerts before the group went on an unofficial hiatus.
 The band members took time to concentrate on family as well as other music projects.
 Jimmy Newquist released his first solo record, Ashley Ave, in 2003.
 Later that year, Jason Gilardi and Scott Jones released a self-titled album from their side project, New Science.
 The following year, Newquist recorded acoustic versions of eight Caroline's Spine fan favorites and released them as a new disc entitled On Tour.
 The third solo release from Newquist entitled Bump was released in 2005.

 Taking advantage of online sales opportunities, the band released The Collection in 2006.
 This consisted of many live soundboard recordings from over the years as well as various demo recordings.
 A sort of greatest hits album was also released as The Collection Retail CD.
 More live concerts and demos are set to be released in the near future according to Newquist.

 2007 saw the return of all four members with the release of their ninth album, Captured.
 The album featured new songs with reworked versions of old song ideas from over the years.
 A short tour followed to promote the release.
 Almost all the shows were considered sold out as the fans returned after the five-year hiatus.
 The official departure of band members Jason Gilardi, Scott Jones, and Mark Haugh was announced on the band's MySpace on June 29, 2007, due to "situations beyond our control."
 A tenth studio album, Work it Out was released in 2008.
 This includes the single "The Light Inside" which would go on to rank as the second most downloaded Caroline's Spine song, just under "Sullivan."

 Current status

 On February 15, 2009, Jimmy Newquist flew back to the United States to perform live concerts again.
 The musicians reunited and performed a gig in Madison, Wisconsin.
-They are now back touring and recording present.
-It was only two years before they got back as recording artists on the radio.
-Currently, Jimmy Newquist performs private events and video concerts via video chat.
+They have played live shows sparingly in the ensuing years, with gigs in Wisconsin in 2020 and 2023.
+Periodically, Jimmy Newquist performs private events and video concerts via video chat.